19 Home Remedies For Under-Eye Wrinkles: De-Crease Now

 Applying coconut oil on to wrinkles will give your skin that much-needed moisture boost.
 Being packed with vitamin E and essential antioxidants, coconut oil works wonders with skin rehydration and rejuvenation.
 A good way to allow coconut oil to seep into your skin pores is by massaging it gently onto your face.
 Leaving it overnight on your skin will reduce fine lines and wrinkles while keeping it hydrated too.2

 - Mix 1 tablespoon of coconut oil with a pinch of turmeric powder.

 - Apply the paste on the wrinkles and leave on for 20 minutes.

 - You may use almond oil, eucalyptus oil, or chamomile oil with coconut oil to treat face and neck wrinkles.

 3. Olive Oil

 The milky goodness of yogurt has made it an important part of our diet in the form of desserts, smoothies, and salads.
-But yogurt is also a rich source of lactic acid and alpha hydroxy acid.4 This helps to exfoliate dead skin cells and delay fine lines and wrinkles under the eye too.
-Make it a part of your regular skin care routine and you will find out why it is one of the best natural home remedies for wrinkles under the eyes.
+But yogurt is also a rich source of lactic acid and alpha-hydroxy acid (AHA).4 AHAs help exfoliate dead skin cells and delay fine lines and wrinkles under the eye too.
+Make yogurt a part of your regular skin care routine and you will find out why it is one of the best natural home remedies for wrinkles under the eyes.